 Let’s keep it simple here and look at a stepped approach - we have some rules, we set standards and we then have boundaries...

-There are times when a rule is appropriate, they represent what is acceptable and unacceptable in the home.
-They should be the same for everyone and they should be very clear.
+There are times when rules are appropriate, they represent what is acceptable and unacceptable in the home.
+To have integrity and be believable and therefore do-able for a child or adolescent, they should be the same for everyone and they should be very clear.
 Examples of rules might be:

 Having an understanding of ‘respect’ is a really good way to understand the importance setting standards.
 When you set a standard, you say what is decent and respectful behaviour and what is not, and everyone abides by it.
-It honours that each person deserves that level without exception.
-The lowest level of behaviour we should ever have for anyone is ‘decency’ and then that sets a standard within or outside the home.
-Respect that everyone, no matter their job, background, or age, deserves to be spoken to and treated with decency.
+It honours each person.
+For example, we can see practically that we all deserve that level of standard without exception.
+The lowest level of behaviour we should ever have for anyone is ‘decency’ and then that sets a standard within and outside the home.
+Respect is given on the grounds that everyone, no matter their job, background, or age, deserves to be spoken to and treated with decency.
 That is the standard that is set and lived by all, no matter their age or position in the hierarchy of the home.
-Parents are the ones who need to model this behaviour first for others to see the standard as a movement coming from the body, not just a sound coming from words.
+Parents are the ones who need to model this behaviour first for others to see the standard as a movement coming from the body, not just a sound coming from words that do not have the integrity of being lived out in family life.

-It is then quite simple to understand and trust having boundaries with standards rather than rules, because boundaries have a foundation set in standards that everyone knows and lives by.
+It is then quite simple to understand that having boundaries with standards rather than rules, supports us all because when our boundaries have a foundation set in standards that everyone knows and lives by.

 A boundary is more of a guide that says to everyone, within that space you can move freely, making your own decisions and experimenting with the outcomes of those decisions.
 The boundaries move as the child grows and the perimeter expands as the parent sees the child is more emotionally and physically capable to deal with the current boundary.
 Our job, as parents, is to offer the emotional and physical skills to match that expanded boundary.

-There are times that the child can outgrow the boundaries and overstep or go beyond them.
-At that point an assessment needs to be made as to why this happened and if, perhaps, we missed seeing their new level or they are actually going beyond and they need to be called back to build a more solid foundation before racing off.
-It is worth discussing together.
-If the decisions our children are making, are without any awareness of their consequences, then they can be supported to see they need to be accountable for the choices they are making.
+There are times when the child can outgrow the boundaries and overstep or go beyond them.
+At that point an assessment needs to be made as to why this happened and if, perhaps, we missed seeing their new level or whether they are going beyond it, and they need to be called back to build a more solid foundation to stand on trying to be more responsible than they are ready for.
+It is worth discussing this together.
+If the decisions our children are making, are without any awareness of their consequences, then they can be supported to see that they need to be accountable for the choices they are making.
 It is very clear when children are being responsible and accountable, and it is very clear when they are not.
-Discussing this process with your young person establishes their thought process, and listening to their reasoning for the decision will offer great insight into their decision-making process and yours.
-Listening without judgment is important because then you will understand how ready they are or, are not, for the boundary to move.
+Discussing this process with your young person establishes what their thought processes are, and listening to the reasoning for their decision will offer great insight into their decision-making process and yours.
+Listening without judgment is important because then we can understand how ready they are or, are not, for the boundary to move.

 In this series of blog posts, you will find articles that discuss foundational practices in parenting.
 Not just articles on what we do but why we do what we do for a healthy body and a healthy relationship with others.